dathaotrinh/HotelBookingSystem/README.md

 ## Overview

-A software is built in desktop environment for supervisor-side to manage the booking system for small-hotel businesses.
+An application is built in desktop environment for supervisor-side to manage the booking system for small-hotel businesses.

 ## Set-up